pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+- Checks to make sure that you entered a valid username and password.
+- Checks to make sure that the username is available to sign up with.
+- Saves an encrypted record of the account information in the DB.
+- Sets a cookie for returning users.

 ---

 - [ ] Imagine that as a user, you are now logging back into that same website.

 * **Question:** How does the website verify that you are indeed the same user?

 * **Your Answer:**

+- Reads to make sure the username exists and is correct
+- Reads the password to make sure that is correct

 ---